Carmer/backbone-info/bb_notes.md

 # Backbone.js
 ==========================
-## An introduction to Backbone.js - IdeaBox style
+## An introduction to Backbone.js - IdeaBox Style
+A warning about learning backbone: Watch the capitalization between classes and instances of the class.
 ### Models

 Create Models: Idea class